 Staying home is not easy it is boring and tiring.
 Therefore, occupying yourself with something enjoyable can help.
 Another thing that I do aside from cooking is exercising.
 Although some of the gyms are closed because of this COVID-19 pandemic, there are always ways.

 - Exercise Regularly- Who says we can’t work out at home?
-I downloaded a Zumba routine from youtube, every morning after a shower and played it on my laptop and follow the steps.
+I downloaded a Zumba routine from youtube, every morning after a shower and played it on my laptop, and follow the steps.
 It was FUN!
 My husband even enjoyed it.
 Other tips if you have a mat where you can lie down, then you can do push up, sit-ups, crunches, planking, squat, lunge, and hip abduction to name a few.

 - Take care of your plants- Yes!
 Finally, with all the time you spend on work, now is the time that you can spend time in your garden.
 Experts say that spending time outside can reduce stress, anger, and depression.
 Gardening can also improve your immune system and will help reduce diseases like stroke and osteoporosis.
 Sounds interesting!
 Time for gardening!!!

-- Stream to your favourite services like Disney or Netflix- I tell you guys this is gonna be fun.
+- Stream to your favorite services like Disney or Netflix- I tell you guys this is gonna be fun.
 This is what I and my husband do when we got bored, it is a good way to relax.

 - Learn to play musical instruments- I love music but playing a musical instrument is not always easy.
 Common saying says “practice makes you perfect”.
 Use this lockdown to gave you a break and learn to play a musical instrument.
 My husband likes playing the piano and I like playing the guitar.
 What we did is trying to synchronize so we can make a nice outcome.
 It is enjoyable.

 - Digital Video Games- I’m not a fan of video games but some do.
-If you are one of them, downloading of new video games will entertain you at this time.
+If you are one of them, downloading new video games will entertain you at this time.

 I always prepared my go-bag even before this COVID-19 pandemic.
 We’re encouraged to be ready at all times.
 Because of that, I and my husband stocked up foods that will last for a long time.
 Below are some of them.

-- Potatoes- Potatoes can last for up to 3 months to 4 months if they are kept in dark place within 40°F. Separate it from food that emits gas like apple and onion.
+- Potatoes- Potatoes can last for up to 3 months to 4 months if they are kept in a dark place within 40°F. Separate it from food that emits gas like apple and onion.
 Doing so will prevent the potato from ripening and rotting.
 Before the lockdown, we got the chance to get a bag of potatoes.
 We chose Agria Potatoes because they are good for fries, mashed, roasted, baking, and more.
 You can make different recipes using a potato.
 Many prefer sweet potato because it is more healthy.

 - Rice and Pasta- White rice is a good option for a long-lasting stock.
 For healthy options, brown rice is better.
 I got this dried pasta from the supermarket, it can last until 2 years.
 But, did you know that pasta can last for 30 years?
 Pasta that was sealed and has an oxygen absorber that can make it last longer.